Lab Exercise 11: Designing Interaction

-# if the user hits the left arrow key # set the rotational velocity to the old rotational velocity plus some amount gamma # call the ship's setFlickerOn method with no arguments # elif the user hits the right arrow key # set the rotational velocity to the old rotational veloity minus some amount gamma # call the ship's setFlickerOn method with no arguments
+# if the user hits the 'Left' key # set the rotational velocity to the old rotational velocity plus gamma # call the ship's setFlickerOn method with no arguments # elif the user hits the 'Right' key # set the rotational velocity to the old rotational veloity minus gamma # call the ship's setFlickerOn method with no arguments

 Run your program.
 You should be able to rotate the ship left and right.
 Don't hold the arrow keys down too long.

-The next step is to make the ship move forward when the user hits the space bar.
+The next step is to make the ship move forward when the user hits the 'space' bar.
 This action depends on the current angle of the ship.
-As with the rotational velocity, each time the user hits the space bar we're going to add something to the ship's current velocity.
+As with the rotational velocity, each time the user hits the space bar the program should add something to the ship's current velocity.

 Before the main loop, create another variable delta and give it the value 1.
-Inside your main loop, add a case for 'space' to the if/elif structure from the prior step.
+Inside the main loop, add a case for the 'space' key to the if/elif structure from the prior step.